FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

-The LLIV clade, *P. marinus* MIT9313, showed enhanced growth responses under the 25 µM O~2~ treatments for all tested spectral wavebands and even grew under the highest PAR level of 180 µmol photons m^-2^ s^-1^, in contrast to growth inhibition under 250 µM O~2~ and 180 µmol photons m^-2^ s^-1^.
+The LLIV clade, *P. marinus* MIT9313, showed enhanced growth responses under the 25 µM O~2~ treatments for all tested spectral wavebands and even grew under the highest peak PAR level of 180 µmol photons m^-2^ s^-1^, in contrast to growth inhibition under 250 µM O~2~ and 180 µmol photons m^-2^ s^-1^.
 Most impressively, MIT9313 has the capacity to grow just as well, and in some conditions, even better, under high PAR levels of 90